 Joint Labour Committees

-Joint Labour Committees (JLCs) are bodies established under the Industrial Relations Acts to provide machinery for fixing statutory minimum rates of pay and conditions of employment for particular employees in particular sectors.
+Joint Labour Committees (JLCs) are bodies established under the Industrial Relations Acts to provide a process for fixing statutory minimum rates of pay and conditions of employment for particular employees in particular sectors.
 They may be set up by the Labour Court on the application of (i) the Minister for Jobs, Enterprise and Innovation, or (ii) a trade union, or (iii) any organisation claiming to be representative of the workers or the employers involved.
 A JLC is made up of equal numbers of employer and worker representatives appointed by the Labour Court and a chairman and substitute chairman appointed by the Minister for Jobs, Enterprise and Innovation.
 JLCs operate in areas where collective bargaining is not well established and wages tend to be low.

 Employment Regulation Orders